docker/docs/index.md

 </div>
 <div markdown="1" class="col-xs-12 col-sm-12 col-md-12 col-lg-6 block">

-### Docker Enterprise Edition
+### Docker Enterprise Platform

 Designed for enterprise development and IT teams who build, ship, and run business critical applications in production at scale.
 Integrated, certified, and supported to provide enterprises with the most secure container platform in the industry to modernize all applications.
-Docker EE Advanced comes with enterprise [add-ons](#docker-ee-add-ons) like UCP and DTR.
+Docker Enterprise Advanced comes with enterprise [add-ons](#docker-ee-add-ons) like UCP and DTR.

 [Learn more about Docker EE](/ee/supported-platforms/){: class="button outline-btn"}